pragyaai/ndna/_llm/FAQ.md

 Thus, CIVIC does not ask you to "believe" in cultural LLMs -- it lets the latent geometry demonstrate or falsify their existence, rooted in measurable, reproducible quantities {% cite pires2019multilingual %} {% cite scao2022bloom %} {% cite geiger2020causal %}.

-## Could the cross-cultural divergences detected by CIVIC simply reflect dataset imbalance or spurious correlations rather than genuine learned priors?
+✶ **Could the cross-cultural divergences detected by CIVIC simply reflect dataset imbalance or spurious correlations rather than genuine learned priors?**

-This is a crucial critique: might CIVIC's findings simply be artifacts of unbalanced training data or correlations rather than true latent priors?
+➠ This is a crucial critique: might CIVIC's findings simply be artifacts of unbalanced training data or correlations rather than true latent priors?
 CIVIC explicitly addresses this through formal controls and mathematical validation:

 1. **Data-balanced baselines.**
    CIVIC constructs synthetic training scenarios with culturally balanced corpora, ensuring uniform distribution across prompts, domains, and topics.
 It measures divergence in latent quantities: